 For more Masters tips, take a look at our travel guide full of tips for attending the Masters, from the practice rounds right through to the tournament rounds, to help you get the most out of your experience.

+How many days is the Masters Golf Tournament?
 What is the best day to attend the Masters?

+The Masters Tournament is seven days long, beginning with the practice rounds on Monday, Tuesday, and Wednesday, and concluding with the four tournament rounds that run from Thursday to Sunday.
 Each day of the tournament offers something a little different and the best day to attend is largely a matter of personal preference.

 - Wednesday offers the par 3 contest along with a more relaxed atmosphere and the option to take pictures on the course.